HanYangZhao/mobilenet_wildlife_detector/README.md

 # What is it?

 This repo contains a neural network model to detect animals from video or images.
 It is similar to the [megadetector](https://github.com/microsoft/CameraTraps/blob/master/megadetector.md).
 However it is based on SSD-MobilnetV2 instead of Faster-RCNN + InceptionResNetv2.
 This way, it can be used with TFLite as well as the Coral TPU Acccelerator since Faster-RCNN is not supported as of June 2020 in TFLite.
 Of course the accuracy will not be as good as the megadetector, but the inference speed is much faster.
-It was trained using the [ENA-24](http://lila.science/datasets/ena24detection) dataset using transfer learning (only the last few layers of the Mobilenet is trained).
+It was trained using the [ENA-24](http://lila.science/datasets/ena24detection) dataset using transfer learning (only the last few layers of the Mobilenet is re-trained) on 21 difference classes of wild animals commonly seens in North America.
+Note that it model will not classify the type of the animal

 # How to use
 ## Pre-requisite